Patterning Toy Models of Superposition

 The idea that statistical observations of a system’s behaviour can provide the information needed to control it — without requiring a mechanistic model of its internals — is among the founding insights of modern control theory (Wiener, 1948).
 The framework is general: a plant is the system being steered, a controller observes its output, compares it to a target, and computes an intervention.
 The gap between target and output is the tracking error.
 The loop closes when the intervention changes the output, which changes the tracking error, which changes the next intervention.

 The patterning loop wraps the susceptibility computation in a feedback controller.
-At each step, the controller observes the current structure (measuring observables ), estimates the plant (computing ), computes an intervention (solving for ), applies it (training on the reweighted loss), and repeats.
-This is proportional control in its simplest form.
+At each step, the controller observes the current structure (measuring observables μt\mu_t), estimates the plant (computing χt\chi_t), computes an intervention (solving for dhtdh_t), applies it (training on the reweighted loss), and repeats.

 Rather than estimating the plant on a fixed schedule, we can let the system tell us when it needs new instructions.
-Between recomputation points, the model trains on fixed sample weights — following the gradient downhill on a static reweighted loss landscape.
-As long as the landscape is guiding the model toward the target, no intervention is needed.
-It is only when training plateaus — when the current weights have done all they can — that we need to re-estimate χ, reassess the tracking error, and compute a fresh perturbation.
+Between recomputation points, the model trains on fixed sample weights, following the gradient of the reweighted loss.
+As long as the model is not at a minimum of this loss the model will keep changing.
+However, when training plateaus the juice has run out.
+The current weights have done all they can, and we need to re-estimate χ and compute a fresh perturbation.

 TODO: Talk about minimal weight interventions and phases